 After heading out of Aspen Park we hit 70 and pulled off and chatted for a bit while I prepared my bike for the rain I was seeing to the north of us.
 This consists of putting my tankbag with electronics (phone, ipod, charger, etc) in my tailbag.
 We pulled out and headed north on 119 through some neat tunnels and were soon on the Peak to Peak scenic byway.
 Along the way we picked up another two FJR's who were content to follow us.
 Great, now I've gone from lone wolf to ride leader.
 Eventually the FJR's split off and the BMW rider stayed with me till 7.
-At 7 we parted ways with a handshake and a wave.
+At 7 we parted ways with a fist bump and a wave.
 I contemplated how strange we motorcyclists can be.
-We meet up, become friends, spend some time riding together, and then wave and head off in separeate directions never to see or talk to each other again.
+We meet up, become friends, spend some time riding together, and then wave and head off in separate directions never to see or talk to each other again.

 I headed into Longmont and pulled off to phone a friend.
 My destination tonight of Fort Collins had two purposes.
 First, to see some friends I haven't seen in several years since before the husband was stationed in the UK.
 He's in the Air Force so he's living in Fort Collins...for now.
 Such is the military life.